keviin0/CSA-Calculator/README.md

 - When pulling our code, we have a number of games.
 The two games from this week are UNO and Minesweeper
 - Each of these should run individually and the main code should run.
 - The Home Button and AP Test Button do not work.
 Only the Labs Button Works.
 The two games from this weeek are UNO and Minesweep.
-- Siddhant, Kevin, and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
+- Kevin and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
+Siddhant worked on Go Fish.
 - The place card button for the UNO game does not work and only 1 card can be drawn for the UNO game.
 - Note for the instructions: We added extra instructions so we hopefully will not waste any of your time for you trying to figure out how to run our code.
 ![](images/Snip1.png)